Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

-The decomposed model favouring a DM subhalo when the PL does not is easy to rationalize, and there two possible interpretations.
-The decomposed mass model could be producing false positives due to missing complexity compared to the PL.
-The centres, axis ratios and position angles of the two S\'ersic components representing the decomposed model's stellar mass are tied to that of the lens galaxy's light (each S\'ersic component has mass-to-light ratio and gradient parameters that are free to vary).
-We cannot be certain that linking light to mass in this way is a robust assumption that does not create false positive DM candidates.
-In this scenario, the PL mass model does not give a false positive because its mass is not linked to the lens's light and it can therefore adjust its centre, axis-ratio and position angle in a way that better represents the lens's true mass distribution.
+In \cref{ResultSim} we showed that the PL lens mass model `absorbed' genuine DM subhalo signals by adjusting the inferred mass model parameters away from their true input values.
+For the decomposed mass model, the centres, axis ratios and position angles of the two S\'ersic components representing the decomposed model's stellar mass are tied to that of the lens galaxy's light (each S\'ersic component has mass-to-light ratio and gradient parameters that are free to vary).
+The restrictions this puts on the lens's two dimensional stellar mass distribution therefore may reduce this subhalo absorption effect and make DM subhalos not detected with the PL model detectable.

-The second interpretation is that the decomposed model is making a genuine DM subhalo candidate detectable.
-Here, the effect discussed in \cref{ResultSim} is important, where the PL lens mass model `absorbed' genuine DM subhalo signals by adjusting the inferred mass model parameters away from their true input values.
-For the decomposed model, the lens's two dimensional mass distribution is restricted by how the lens's light is tied to its stellar mass, meaning this effect will be less significant.
-Breaking this degeneracy may have made a DM subhalo detectable in one or more of these lenses.
-A future study will investigate these lenses using potential corrections (see. \cref{Genuine}).

-The BPL and PL with internal multipoles are extensions of the PL model.
-Their parameterizations reduce to the regular PL (e.g. if the multipoles go to zero amplitude).
-If the PL did not produce a DM subhalo detection, it therefore captures the lens galaxy's underlying mass distribution well enough to mitigate the false positive effect described above.
-We therefore consider the $3$ lenses where the BPL and PL with multipoles favour a DM subhalo but the PL does not (SLACS0252+0039, BELLS0742+3371 and BELLS1201+474) as DM subhalo candidates, because we cannot explain why they would create a false positive if the PL did not.
-However, unlike for the decomposed model, we do not have a clear reason for why the BPL or PL with multipoles would make the DM subhalo more detectable.